garfix/nligems/doc/internals.md

 Logging can be used at all levels but is only suited for the developer, not the end user.
 Introspection can only be used for some functions like inference and planning.
 But it allows end users to ask the system in natural language.

+## References

+Some of the information in this text had its origin in:

+- Natural Language Interfaces to Databases – An Introduction (1995), I. Androutsopoulos, G.D.
+Ritchie, P. Thanisch